Beauty Pill: The Immersive Ideal project

 In 2012, Beauty Pill was commissioned by Artisphere, a DC art museum, to record its new album in view of the public.
 In so doing, the band turned their recording process into a public art exhibit.
 The resulting recording would later be released as an album.

 2015 releases

-In 2015, Beauty Pill released the full-length LP Beauty Pill Describes Things as They Are, the result of the Immersive Ideal recording sessions, as well as a vinyl reissue of The Cigarette Girl from the Future.
+In 2015, Beauty Pill released the double LP Beauty Pill Describes Things as They Are, the result of the Immersive Ideal recording sessions, as well as a vinyl reissue of The Cigarette Girl from the Future.
+Describes Things As They Are was included in many best-of-year lists. including NPR, Rolling Stone, SPIN, Magnet and VICE.
+It was cited by TIME Magazine as one of the ten best albums of the decade.
 In a performance for NPR's Tiny Desk, the band performed songs from the new record, using the monome as a sample sequencer.

 2016-2019

 In 2016 and 2017, the band went on tour with Arto Lindsay, playing mostly museums and art spaces.

 Jean Cook was replaced by Erin Nelson in fall 2018.